Chart Color Schemes

 South Yarra - North's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-South Yarra - North demonstrates excellent health outcomes, with a low prevalence of common health conditions across all age groups.
-Private health cover is exceptionally high at approximately 82% (12,079 people), compared to the national average of 55.3%.
+South Yarra - North demonstrates excellent health outcomes with very low prevalence of common health conditions across all age groups.
+The private health cover rate is approximately 82% (12,079 people), significantly higher than the national average of 55.3%.

 Mental health issues and asthma are the most common medical conditions in the area, affecting 9.5 and 8.0% of residents respectively.
-A total of 76.8% of residents declare themselves completely clear of medical ailments, compared to 73.3% across Greater Melbourne.
-The area has 8.3% (1,216 people) of residents aged 65 and over, which is lower than the 16.3% in Greater Melbourne.
-Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.
+A total of 76.8% of residents report being completely clear of medical ailments, compared to 73.3% across Greater Melbourne.
+The area has 8.3% (1,216 people) of residents aged 65 and over, lower than the 16.3% in Greater Melbourne.
+Health outcomes among seniors are strong and largely align with the general population's health profile.

 Frequently Asked Questions - Health